ToanNG/hearty-brunch/README.md

 ## What makes Hearty Brunch hearty?

-Version 0.0.1 comes with Stylus, Jade, Twitter Bootstrap, FontAwesome, jQuery, Modernizr and a bunch of helpful mixins!
+Version 0.0.2 comes with Bower, Stylus, Jade, Twitter Bootstrap, FontAwesome, jQuery, Modernizr, IE polyfills and a bunch of helpful mixins!

 ## Getting started
 * Install (if you don't have them):